web analytics

 • Marketing expenses like print advertising, directory listings, mailshots, free samples and website costs can be claimed.

-Limited Company: Just as in sole trading, even a limited company obtains tax relief for its expenses if they are incurred wholly and exclusively for the purposes of the trade but, you can claim more business expenses through your limited company than as a sole trader.
+Limited Company: Just as in sole trading, even a limited company obtains tax relief for its expenses if they are incurred wholly and exclusively for the purposes of the trade but, you can claim more business expenses through your limited company than as a sole trader or limited one.
 Any money you claim as the director of the company in expenses will be deducted from your company’s profit and will therefore not be taxed.
 The range of allowances and tax-deductible costs that a limited company can claim against its profits is wider than for the sole traders.

-Sole Trader: For the self-assessment tax returns, sole traders are required to maintain and their sales and expenses on a spreadsheet but the accounts do not have to be submitted to HMRC unless subject to investigation.
+Sole Trader: For the self-assessment tax returns, sole traders are required to maintain and their sales and expenses on a spreadsheet but the annual accounts themselves do not have to be submitted to HMRC unless subject to investigation.

 Limited: Limited companies are bound to prepare annual accounts under the provisions of the Companies Act and submit them online in iXBRL with HMRC.